Overview of Electric Vehicles (EVs)

 Other considerations to add into the calculations:

-Other incentives.
+Incentives.
+Click here for a list of EV Federal Tax Credits.
 Some states and cities have additional credits or perks for electric vehicles.

 Lower maintenance costs.
 Most BEVs have much lower maintenance costs, because of the simplicity of the design and components (fewer moving parts, etc.).
 PHEVs are more complex, with both gas and electric components, but some maintenance costs can be lower.
 For example, regenerative braking leads to less wear on the brake system.